eWallet vs Digital Wallet vs Mobile Wallet.

 In that sense, it allows the users to store, manage, and transfer digital currency or financial assets.

 eWallets can exist in the form of mobile apps, with apps like PayPal being popular examples of the same.
 No wonder so many companies and startups want to invest in eWallet Software development.
-Speaking of which, let’s look at some more example below.
+Speaking of which, let’s look at some more examples below.

 eWallet Example